cschneid/sinatra-book/book/Handlers.markdown

 Form parameters
 ---------------
-In handlers you can reach submitted form parameters directly via the params hash:
+In handlers you can access submitted form parameters directly via the params hash:

     get '/' do
       params['post']